Quasi-Experimental Shift-Share Research Designs: Introduction

-Our quasi-experimental approach is not the only way to satisfy the SSIV exclusion restriction.
-In related work, \textcite{GPSS} formalize a different framework based on the exogeneity of the exposure shares, imposing no assumption of shock exogeneity.
-This approach is motivated by a different numerical equivalence: the SSIV coefficient also coincides with a generalized method of moments estimator, with exposure shares as multiple excluded instruments.
-Though exposure exogeneity is a sufficient condition for identification (and, as such, implies our shock-level orthogonality condition), we focus on plausible conditions under which it is not necessary.
+Our quasi-experimental approach is not the only framework for SSIV identification and consistency.
+In related work, \textcite{GPSS} formalize a different approach based on the exogeneity of the exposure shares, imposing no explicit assumption of shock exogeneity.
+This framework is motivated by a different equivalence result: the SSIV coefficient also coincides with a generalized method of moments estimator, with exposure shares as multiple excluded instruments.
+Though exposure exogeneity is a sufficient condition for SSIV identification (and, as such, implies our shock-level orthogonality condition), we focus on plausible conditions under which it is not necessary.

-Identification via exogenous shocks seems attractive in many SSIV settings.
+We delineate two cases where identification via exogenous shocks is attractive.
+In the first case, the shift-share instrument is based on a set of shocks which can itself be thought of as an instrument.
 Consider the \citeauthor{AutorDorn2001} (2013; hereafter ADH) shift-share instrument, which combines industry-specific changes in Chinese import competition (the shocks) with local exposure given by the lagged industrial composition of U.S. regions (the exposure shares).
-In such a setting, exogeneity of industry employment shares may be difficult to justify \emph{a priori}.
-Indeed, we show that the ``shares'' view to identification generally fails when there are any unobserved industry shocks that affect regional outcomes through the shares (e.g., unobserved automation trends).
+In such a setting, exogeneity of industry employment shares is difficult to justify \emph{a priori} since unobserved industry shocks (e.g., automation or innovation trends) are likely to affect regional outcomes through the same mixture of exposure shares.
 Our approach, in contrast, allows researchers to specify a set of shocks that are plausibly uncorrelated with such unobserved factors.
 Consistent with this general principle, ADH attempt to purge their industry shocks from U.S.-specific confounders by measuring Chinese import growth outside of the United States.
 Similarly, \textcite{Hummels2014} combine country-by-product changes in transportation costs to Denmark (as shocks) with lagged firm-specific composition of intermediate inputs and their sources (as shares).
 They argue these shocks are ``idiosyncratic,'' which our approach formalizes as ``independent from relevant country-by-product unobservables.''
-Other recent examples of where our approach may naturally apply include the exchange rate shocks of \textcite{Hummels2011}, the education policy shocks of \textcite{Stuen2012}, the demographic shocks of \textcite{Jaravel2017}, and the bank health shocks of \textcite{Xu2018}.
+Other recent examples of where our approach may naturally apply are found, for example, in finance \parencite{Xu2018}, the immigration literature \parencite{Peri2016}, and studies of innovation \parencite{Stuen2012}.